 Angela Sapp Mancini is managing director of the Financial Services Volunteer Corps (FSVC), a non-profit organization that brings senior U.S. financial sector experts to emerging market countries to provide policy…

-Mr. Kirkhope possesses over 20 years of experience delivering a broad array of consulting and research projects on international affairs and homeland security.
-A CENSA member since 2004, Mr. Kirkhope…
+James Kirkhope possesses over 30 years experience in academia, think tanks, the private sector, and federal government delivering a broad array of consulting and research projects on international affairs, homeland…

 Peter Clark is managing director of Cannon House Partners LLC., where he directs investments in emerging and frontier economies with a primary focus on Asia.
 Previously, Mr. Clark was with…

 Bryan Cummings is an investment banker focusing on the industrial technology and aerospace/defense sectors with broad experience across M&A advisory, financing and capital structure.
 Prior to joining RBC Capital Markets,…

 Scott FitzGerald is the managing partner of the Boston office of Fragomen, Del Rey, Bernsen & Loewy LLP, and a managing director of Fragomen Global Immigration Services, LLC, with specific…

 Bill Lynn is a Co-founder and Vice President of Veritas Bellator, LLC (VBI-INTL), a full service global security consulting company.
 He holds a Master of Public Administration from Syracuse University…

 William H. Natter, III Bill Natter currently serves as a consultant to both commercial and federal government clients, especially in support of business development initiatives relevant to the Department of…

 Dave Buffaloe is the founder, Principal, and CEO of Buffaloe Global Development Corps., a strategic implementation firm that brings together key stakeholders to design comprehensive plans to create Peace Economies…